RNAS Dale

-Royal Naval Air Station Dale (RNAS Dale, also known as HMS Goldcrest) is a former Royal Naval Air Station, located 10 mi South West of Haverfordwest in Pembrokeshire, Wales.
+Royal Naval Air Station Dale (RNAS Dale, also known as HMS Goldcrest) is a former Royal Navy Naval Air Station, located 10 mi South West of Haverfordwest in Pembrokeshire, Wales.
 It was operational between 1942 and 1948, being used by both the Royal Air Force (1942–1943) and the Royal Navy (1943–1948).

 The village of Dale in Pembrokeshire is situated 0.5 mi south-east of the airfield, which itself lies adjacent to the coast, 2 mi north of St. Ann's Head, the western entrance to the Milford Haven waterway.
 The town of Milford Haven lies 5 mi east and Pembroke Dock lies 11 miles south-east.
 Notable landmarks are St. Anne's Head and Milford Haven, with Skomer Island lying 3.5 mi north-west and the small island of Skokholm lying 2.5 mi south-west.

 History

 Station design

 Construction of the airfield began between the villages of Dale and Marloes in 1941.
 RAF Dale opened in the 1 June 1942.
 The airfield had three runways, constructed of tarmac and concrete in a triangular pattern, measuring: 1065 m (3495 ft) long, 1285 m (4215 ft) long, and 1458 m (4785 ft) long.
 The area north west of the runways contained associated buildings.
 Initially it was to be named RAF Marloes, planned as a No. 19 Group RAF Satellite Landing Ground (SLG) to nearby RAF Talbenny, but the name was changed to RAF Dale instead.